 The gluten-free diet has traditionally depended on starch from rice, corn, and potatoes.
 Food makers have also learned how to use xanthan and guar gums to replace gluten's elasticity: a common complaint about gluten-free baked goods is that they are powdery.
 But these formulations can also leave diets short of fiber and B vitamins.
-Melinda Dennis, the nutrition coordinator at the Beth Israel Deaconess Medical Center Celiac Center, encourages patients to eat foods made with unconventional but nutritionally well-rounded substitutes, including amaranth, buckwheat (no relation to wheat), millet, quinoa, sorghum, and teff.
+Melinda Dennis, the nutrition coordinator at the Beth Israel Deaconess Medical Center's Celiac Center, encourages patients to eat foods made with unconventional but nutritionally well-rounded substitutes, including amaranth, buckwheat (no relation to wheat), millet, quinoa, sorghum, and teff.
 She calls them the "super six" because of their high vitamin and fiber content.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
-Please note the date of last review on all articles.
-No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.
+Please note the date of last review or update on all articles.